 A natural question is what is behind the historically high profits of ethanol producers during the last year?
 Figure 2 provides the answer by plotting the three main determinants of ethanol profitability: i) ethanol prices, ii) dried distillers grains solubles (DDGS) prices, and iii) corn prices.
 The prices for each series are presented as a percentage of the value on March 15, 2013 in order to directly compare the price movements.
 The figure reveals that all three prices declined during the last year, but corn prices declined much more than ethanol and DDGS prices.
 For example, on the last date for each series, March 7, 2014, the prices for ethanol, DDGS, and corn were 88, 85, and 62 percent, respectively, of their levels on March 15, 2013.
 Since ethanol and DDGS are outputs and corn is an input, this is a prescription for strong ethanol processing margins.

 There are reasons to suspect that the recent run of profits is unlikely to continue for an extended period of time.
-First, DDGS prices have reached unprecedented levels relative to corn and soybean meal prices (see the post here).
+First, DDGS prices have reached unprecedented levels relative to corn and soybean meal prices (farmdoc daily July 12, 2013).
 Second, there is a documented "co-integrating" relationship between ethanol and corn prices (see the paper by Mallory, Irwin, and Hays for a formal analysis), which simply means that the relationship between ethanol and corn prices tends to revert to levels implied by an equilibrium long-run level of ethanol production profitability.
 If the ethanol price is too high relative to corn prices, then either the ethanol price must fall or the corn price must rise.
 For any particular episode it is difficult to know which price will bear the brunt of the adjustment, but history shows that such an adjustment is the norm.
-If corn prices are now driving ethanol prices due to the E10 blend wall, as argued in this farmdoc daily post, then one would expect ethanol prices to do the bulk of the adjusting.
+If corn prices are now driving ethanol prices due to the E10 blend wall, as argued in the October 9, 2013 farmdoc daily article, then one would expect ethanol prices to do the bulk of the adjusting.

 Finally, it is helpful to aggregate the profit margins over an annual horizon in order to see broader trends in estimated ethanol plant profitability.
 Figure 3 shows total annual profits net of variable and fixed costs for each calendar year between 2007 and 2013.
 Profits are presented in terms of both total dollar returns to equity holders and percent return to equity.
 Profits were highest in 2007 at $25 million, with 2013 profits of $23 million only slightly smaller.
 Driven by the high drought-driven corn prices, lowest profits occurred in 2012 with a loss of $7.3 million.
 Averages for the seven years were $7.4 million and 5.8 percent, respectively.
 The total cumulative return to equity holders for the period was $51.5 million.